 It’s no wonder why social media management tools are so huge right now.
 Without them, it’s nearly impossible to handle even a simple social media strategy for one small business.
 The more platforms, campaigns and brands you have to manage social media for, the more you’ll need a reliable management tool.

-Sprout Social is one of the most popular social media tools on the market today.
-Both small and large businesses, including enterprises, use Sprout Social, and those who swear by Sprout Social would never dream of switching tools.
+Sprout Social is one of the most popular social media tools and analytics platforms on the media marketing scene.
+Both small and large businesses, including enterprises, use Sprout Social, and those who swear by Sprout Social social media marketing would never dream of switching tools.

 However, you may have had a bad experience with Sprout Social.
 Or maybe you already know that it doesn’t have all of the features you need.